Guns N’ Roses were in turmoil in 1995.

 Dead Era 13-15

-When their Las Vegas residency crawled to a close, Axl decided he would take some time out to let his voice recover.
+After leaving Vegas, Axl decided he would take some time off to let his voice heal.

-During this break he received a triple-whammy of losses which ultimately killed the future of Nu-GNR.
+During this break he received a triple-whammy of bad news that ultimately killed Nu-GNR.

-Long-time bassist Tommy Stinson (a member since 1999) decided it was time to call it a day, and then Ron “Bumblefoot” Thal left to pursue his side project Art Of Anarchy, and then Ashba began achieving chart success with his other band Sixx AM and decided to focus on that full-time.
+Long-time bassist Tommy Stinson (a member since 1999!) decided it was time to call it a day, guitarist Ron “Bumblefoot” Thal left to pursue his side project Art Of Anarchy, and then Ashba’s side project Sixx A.M. started to achieve chart success, so he left to focus on that full-time.

 This shrunk the Nu-GNR ranks to just Axl Rose, guitarist Richard Fortus, keyboardist Dizzy Reed, and drummer Frank Ferrer.

-The prospect of watching Axl start all over again pushed most fans to turn on Axl.
-Their curiosity over Chinese Democracy was long since over, and Rose had failed to fulfil his promise of delivering second and third instalments of new material.
+The prospect of watching Axl start all over again didn’t appeal to GN’R fans, who turned on Rose and expressed their frustration at his stubborn refusal to get the old line-up back together.
+Their curiosity for Chinese Democracy had long since passed, and Rose had failed to deliver his much-promised second and third instalments of new material.

 “Let’s Work This Out, Call Me” – Slash

-They also drafted in keyboard player and backing vocalist Melissa Reese (on the recommendation of former drummer Brain), alongside longstanding members Frank Ferrer (2006-present), keyboardist Dizzy Reed (1990-present) and rhythm guitarist Richard Fortus (2004-present), to create a hybrid version of classic GN’R and Nu-GNR.
+Axl also hired keyboardist and backing vocalist Melissa Reese (on the recommendation of former drummer Brain), and these old/new faces would join existing members Dizzy Reed (1990-present), Richard Fortus (2002-present), and Frank Ferrer (2006-present) to create a hybrid version of Nu-GNR and classic GN’R.

-In typical chaotic fashion, fans were unsure whether to believe the news, after it was announced they would perform their comeback show at the famous Troubadour club on April 1st, 2016.
+They became even more sceptical when it was announced they would perform a comeback show at the famous Troubadour club in Los Angeles on April 1st, 2016.

-Because let’s face it, if anybody is crazy enough to pull of an April Fool’s Joke of this magnitude, it’s Axl Rose.
+(Let’s face it, if anybody is mad enough to pull of an April Fool’s Joke of this magnitude, it’s Axl Rose!)

-The band absolutely rocked the joint, and looked visibly happy to be back together, with an electric atmosphere not dissimilar to that of Rock In Rio III all those years ago.
+Bette yet, the band absolutely rocked the joint, and looked visibly happy on stage, creating an electric atmosphere similar to that which occurred at Rock In Rio III all those years ago.

 Where they go from here is anyone’s guess.